PEO vs payroll service: definition, differences, similarities, benefits, and drawbacks

 Legal and compliance responsibilities

-A PEO enters into a co-employment agreement, which means it becomes the employer of record for purposes such as payroll, tax filings, benefits administration, and regulatory compliance.
-The business maintains control over routine daily operations and employee management.
-Both the business and the outsourced model share legal responsibility in case of a legal violation, even if the PEO makes errors in tax filings or compliance breaches.
+A PEO enters into a co-employment agreement, which means it becomes the employer of record for payroll, tax filings, benefits administration, and regulatory compliance.
+The business maintains control over daily operations and employee management.
+Both share legal responsibility - if the PEO makes errors in tax filings or compliance, the client company is also exposed.

 A PSP (Payroll Service Provider) does not become the legal employer.
-The business remains fully responsible for its employees and all compliance responsibilities.
-The PSP acts as a service vendor that handles payroll processing and does not share any legal or regulatory responsibility.
+The business remains fully responsible for its employees and all compliance obligations.
+The PSP acts as a service vendor that handles payroll processing and carries no legal or regulatory responsibility.

 HR services and employee benefits

-This third-party HR service provider offers complete access to HR solutions, which include employee onboarding and offboarding, policy development, employee handbooks, performance management, benefits administration, and compliance support.
-PEOs also allow small and medium-sized businesses access to high-quality and large-group benefits, such as health insurance and retirement plans, at affordable insurance rates.
-Payroll service only focuses on wages and tax administration, which means they do not manage benefits, handle employee relations, or provide HR consulting.
+A PEO offers complete HR services, including employee onboarding and offboarding, policy development, employee handbooks, performance management, benefits administration, and compliance support.
+PEOs also give small and medium-sized businesses access to large-group benefits - such as health insurance and retirement plans - at rates SMBs couldn't secure on their own.
+Payroll services only handle wages and tax administration; they don't manage benefits, employee relations, or HR consulting.

 Cost structures and pricing models

-PEOs charge a percentage of a business’s total payroll, which ranges from 2 to 12%, or a PEPM fee (Per Employee Per Month).
-It includes bundled services like benefits, HR support, and compliance support.
-Payroll service charges a flat monthly fee or per-employee charge, as it offers fewer services, which include payroll calculations, basic reporting, and tax filings.
-The businesses have the flexibility to purchase only the services they require, which also reduces cost.
+PEOs charge 2-12% of a business's total payroll, or a PEPM (Per Employee Per Month) fee, bundling in benefits, HR support, and compliance.
+Payroll services charge a flat monthly fee or per-employee rate for fewer services - payroll calculations, basic reporting, and tax filings.
+Businesses can purchase only what they need, which keeps costs lower.

 Scalability and flexibility